Lanrico/Guanlan-Ji-Web-API-Assignment/README.md

     /reviews/form
 ## Integrating with React App

-The React app is almost fully integrated with the Web API. views use Web instead of TMDB API:
+Views use Web instead of TMDB API:
 + /users | POST | Login and register in the homepage, and related to the protected routes
 + /users/:username/favourites | GET | The favourite page shows the movies get from this api
 + /users/:username/favourites | POST | The addToFavourite button in the movie card post a movie to this api